jkquant/lstmstockprediction/README.md

 # lstmstock_forexprediction
 Bidirectional long/short strategy using LSTM Stock/Forex Price forecast

-A price prediction strategy framework for trading financial instruments Creates useful inidcators to feed a LSTM Neural Network model.
+A price prediction strategy framework for trading financial instruments.
+Creates technical analys and signal processing as features to feed an LSTM Neural Network model.
-In this example we predict the percent change in exchange ratewithin 1hr
+In this example we predict the percent change in exchange rate within 1hr in EUR/USD instrument.
+The dataset can be resampled to predict movement in higher timeframes.

+## TODO
+- feature selection and feature extraction
+- Convert Predictions to trade Signals
+- Compute returns metrics

 ## Files:
 - File1 = features.py